-Full Circle Productions, founded in ’92 -established as a non profit in ’96, is embarking on another year of cutting-edge Hip-Hop on local and international
+Full Circle Productions, founded in ’92 by Kwikstep -established as a non profit in ’96 with the help of Rokafella, is embarking on another year of cutting-edge Hip-Hop on local and international

-The company began as a duo comprised of Kwikstep and Rokafella, who then invited retired Hip-Hop DJ & B boy royalty to relight their fire and reclaim their
+The company began gaining visibility as a duo comprised of husband and wife team Kwikstep and Rokafella, who invited retired Hip-Hop DJ & B boy royalty to rekindle their fire and reclaim their

-crowns.
-Before long, Full Circle grew to include Beatboxers and MC’s and dancers of diverse ethnic backgrounds.
+crowns to join them onstage.
+Before long, Full Circle grew to include Beatboxers, MC’s and dancers of diverse ethnic backgrounds.
 Full Circle provided an environment for women to train and perform

 breaking repertoire comparable to their male counterparts on and off stage.
 Members, who range in age from teens to early fifties, help to create a network of interactive empowerment for elders and

 Full Circle, the only Hip-hop dance company of its kind in NY, proudly references its roots and style to street performing- which is where Kwikstep and Rokafella began their journey.
 In the span of

-the surface as a common link that unites us all.
+surface as a common link that unites us all.

 Music videos, tours, commercials and films have featured members and students of Full Circle Prod as a testament to the idea that art can become your career if you are disciplined and ready to

-elements and most importantly stepped into educational forums with the message that Hip-hop is a culture- a continuum of social exchange.
-Film, theatrical pieces, and music comprise the
+elements and most importantly stepped into educational forums with the message that Hip-hop is a continuum of afro diasporic social exchange.
+Film, theatrical pieces, workshops and music comprise the

 various mediums Full Circle employs to give back and replenish the cycles of growth in the community. .